mctinker/Map-Tasker/README.md

 Runtime options: -h for help, -l for linear output rather than list, -d0 for silent mode (no Action details), -d1 to display Action list if Task is unnamed or anonymous (default), -d2 to display Action list for all Tasks

-Additonally, an OS X compiled version of this program has been provided via the dist.zip:
+Additonally, an optional OS X compiled version of this program has been provided via the dist.zip:
 - download the dist.zip
 - unzip dist.zip
-- Double-click on /dist/MapTasker/Maptasker
+- To run MapTAsker, simply double-click on /dist/MapTasker/Maptasker

-\nNote: this has not been tested on other MACs and I would be interested in hearing feedback (mikrubin@gmail.com) as to whether or not this is working.
+Note: this has not been tested on other MACs and I would be interested in hearing feedback (mikrubin@gmail.com) as to whether or not this is working.

 Change list:
 - Version 4.0
     - Added: indentation support for if/then sequences